usetrmnl/trmnl-display/README.md

 ## Configuration

-TRMNL Display by default stores configuration files in:
+TRMNL Display by default stores the following two configuration files in:

 ```
 ~/.config/trmnl/config.json
+~/.config/trmnl/show_img.json
 ```

-This file stores your API Key and other preferences.
+config.json stores your API Key and other preferences.
 You may also need to provide your MAC address with key `device_id` for BYOS clients that require it to be paired with an API Key in the request headers.

-If you selected an e-paper display device during Installation, there will be an additional json configuration (epaper.json) which configures the e-paper GPIO connection and panel type.
-See the example file provided with this repo.
+show_img.json stores the configuration for your e-paper or framebuffer display device.
+It will be created during Installation (one of the final steps in build.sh).

 ## License